code-dispenser/Conditionals/ReadMe.md

 Docs in Progress so not on nuget yet ....

 Conditionals is essentially a Boolean expression-based rules engine, based on my other project [Devs' Rule](https://github.com/code-dispenser/DevsRule).
-It operates by evaluating conditions, which can be conceptualized as "condition trees."
+It operates by evaluating conditions, which can be conceptualised as "condition trees."
 These trees consist of left and right operands, combined with the logical short-circuiting AndAlso (&&) and OrElse (||) operators.

 **Note:** Conditionals is my preferred library.
-The main differences include typed result values, condition expression trees rather than just conditions ANDed together,the removal of events that you could wait on and a completely different JSON structure due to the condition trees.
+The main differences include typed result values, condition expression trees rather than just conditions ANDed together, the removal of events that you could wait on and a completely different JSON structure due to the condition trees.

 Rules can be created in code (the preferred method) and exported (or manually created) as JSON files, either code based rules or JSON rule files can be ingested by the condition engine.
 This provides flexibility by allowing rule changes without